A guide to the parent's leave scheme for second-level teachers in Ireland.

 Entitlement to Parent’s Leave

-A teacher, who is a relevant parent of a child born or adopted, on or after 1st November 2019, is entitled to a maximum of 5 weeks Parent’s Leave.
+A teacher, who is a relevant parent of a child born or adopted, on or after 1st November 2019, is entitled to avail of Parent’s Leave.

-From 1st November 2019, an eligible teacher had an entitlement of 2 weeks Parent’s Leave.
-From 1st April, 2021, this entitlement increased by a further 3 weeks.
-Where a teacher has already availed of their 2 week entitlement, they may apply to their employer for an additional 3 weeks from 1st April, 2021 provided the eligibility criteria are met.
+Where a teacher has already availed of their 5 week entitlement up to 1st July 2022, they may apply to their employer for an additional 2 weeks from this date provided the eligibility criteria are met.

 This leave can be taken within 24 months from the date of birth of the child or in the case of adoption, the day of placement of the child except in the case of postponement where the leave can be extended beyond the 24 month period.